 The Street’s Jim Cramer likes the 3 major retailers already mentioned – Macy’s, Nordstrom and Kohl’s.
 Last week Cramer said the stocks were priced for Armageddon but Armageddon never came.
 Importantly, he says all 3 have room for growth and are worth considering.

 Despite the fact Target Corp.
-(NYSE:TGTC) lowered full-year earnings guidance by 6%, resulting in a 5% drop in stock prices, the company has investor fans.
+(NYSE:TGTB) lowered full-year earnings guidance by 6%, resulting in a 5% drop in stock prices, the company has investor fans.
 Those fans view recent trades at less than 15 times forward earnings and a 3.4% yield as an indication the stock could be a potential bargain.

-Finally, Money Magazine listed The TJX Companies Inc. (NYSE:TJXC), home of off-price retailers, T.J.
+Finally, Money Magazine listed The TJX Companies Inc. (NYSE:TJXB), home of off-price retailers, T.J.
 Maxx and Marshalls as somewhat “online retailer proof.”
 That’s a bold statement but Buffalo Large Cap (BUFEX) Mutual Fund manager, Elizabeth Jones says, “People like to buy name brands at a discount and in real time.”

 In addition, Jones points out that home products make up a quarter of TJX revenue and the company has benefited from the housing market recovery.